rickapps/eBay-API-PHP/README.md

 # eBay Developer API
 This small php application should get you started using the **eBay Developer's API**.
-A working copy of the demo is [here.](https://php-mvc.rickapps.com)
+A working copy of this project is [here.](https://php-mvc.rickapps.com)

 There are three methods demonstrated.
 You will find them in the file **eBayrepository.php**.